 Public health is my passion.

-My journey in public health began in pre-school, where I diligenty warned my peers not to stick their fingers in between the links in the chain that suspended the swings at the neighborhood playground.
-I alerted them that failing to heed my warning would risk injury, or worse, a (much dreaded) tetanus shot.
-Despite the best efforts of my 4-year-old self, my peers continued to sustain injuries because they didn’t heed my advice.
-Clearly, improving public health requires a more artful form of persuasion than a child.
-Public health initiatives require a more artful form of persuasion.
+My journey in public health began as a pre-schooler, diligently warning my peers not to stick their fingers in between the chain links on the playground swings.
+I emphasized that failing to heed my warning would risk injury, or worse, a (much dreaded) tetanus shot.
+Despite my best 4-year-old efforts, my peers ignored my injury prevention messages and continued to sustain injuries.
+While I was disappointed, I persevered.

-I received my undergraduate degree from Hampshire College and continued on to obtain a masters’ degree in public health (MPH) from Yale University’s School of Public Health.
-After a fellowship with the Children’s Defense Fund, I managed the National Association of County and City Health Officials’ Maternal and Child Health Project before returning to graduate school to pursue a doctoral degree (PhD) from The Johns Hopkins Bloomberg School of Public Health.
+I received my undergraduate degree from Hampshire College and went on to obtain a masters’ degree in public health (MPH) from Yale University’s School of Public Health.
+After a fellowship with the Children’s Defense Fund, I started up and managed the National Association of County and City Health Officials’ Maternal and Child Health Project and Multicultural Health Project before returning to graduate school to pursue a doctoral degree (PhD) from The Johns Hopkins Bloomberg School of Public Health.
 Following receipt of my doctoral degree, I worked for 15 years as a public health research consultant for RTI International.

 Beyond the details included in my curriculum vitae, I am: